 Securing Windows PCs starts with managing local administator access.
 Microsoft Defender for Endpoint logs every login and records if it was a local admin.
-Use the following KQL query in the Advanced Hunting portal to create a report.
+Use this KQL query in the Advanced Hunting portal to create a report.

 Use Active Directory Group Policy to manage the local admins that need to be there for support or management tools.
 Take care with this policy, one setting removes all admins EXCEPT the ones in the GPO.
 The other leaves existing local admins and ADDs additional ones (for your management systems).
 For Azure AD joined machines, note that members of AAD Intune Administrators role become local admins.